 Rocio in Spanish means ‘morning dew’.
 This is likely a reference to the ‘spots’ on the body of the Jack Dempsey.

-The other part of the scientific name, (octofasciata, the name of the individual fish).
+The other part of the scientific name (octofasciata, the name of the individual freshwater fish).
 Supposedly comes from the Latin words “octo” (meaning eight) and “fascia” (meaning stripe or belt).

 Putting those two together, you get “eight striped.”

 They hail from various countries throughout Central America.
-Including Southern Mexico, Honduras, Guatemala, and Belize.
+Including Southern Mexico, Honduras, Guatemala, and Belize, where they’re more commonly known as the Mexican Blue Frontosa.

-Whether accidentally or on purpose, the Jack Dempsey has been introduced to the United States, Thailand, and Australia.
+Whether accidentally or on purpose, the Jack Dempsey fish has been introduced to North America, specfically the United States, Thailand, and Australia.

 They’re a freshwater fish, but very adaptable.
-Their usual habitats include slow-moving water bodies.
+Their usual habitats include water bodies with slow water movements.
 Rivers, streams, and drainage ditches!

-Also in canals with sandy or muddy bottoms, and warm and murky swamp areas.
+Also in canals with sandy or muddy bottoms, and waters with warm and murky swamp areas.

-These aren’t the most colorful fish.
-But they make up for it with their unique ‘spots,’ and sparkling scales in a variety of colors.
+These aren’t the most colorful freshwater fish, though they are some of the more colorful central american cichlids.
+But they make up for it with their unique ‘spots’ and sparkling scales in a variety of colors.

-In contrast, the female can have a small one on the lower edge of each gill cover.
-Also one on the dorsal fin.
+In contrast, the female can have a small one on the lower edge of each gill cover and one on the dorsal fin.
 Females always have fewer spots than the male.

 The males also have more sparkly scales and red edging around their anal and dorsal fins.